mozilla-mobile/webxr-ios/README.md

 To learn more about Project WebXR Viewer and other ways Mozilla is working to bring augmented reality, virtual reality, and mixed reality to the web, visit our website at [mixedreality.mozilla.com](https://mixedreality.mozilla.com/).

+## WARNING

+This application is *not* intended to replace a fully featured web browser.
+It is meant only for experimenting with building WebXR applications.

 ## Building the app for iOS 11

 Building this app requires XCode 9 (beta 6 or newer) and an iPhone or iPad running at least iOS 11.